Medical Marijuana Stocks Guide

 Investment interest in the medical marijuana industry has surged since Colorado and Washington voters in 2012 legalized sales.
+Another boom started in the fall of 2014 after Washington DC, Philadelphia, Oregon & Alaska also legalized recreational sales.

 The medical marijuana sector is off to a great start in 2014 with rising momentum for the prospects of legalization in the United States that are enticing stock market investors.
 Decriminalization bills are in progress in more than 20 different states and the federal government just announced it will no longer prosecute marijuana possession in states that already have loosened their laws.